intel-retail/automated-self-checkout/docs_src/OVMS/pipelinesetup.md

 **_Note:_** Build command may take a while, depending on your internet connection and machine specifications.

 **_Note:_** If the build command succeeds, you will see all the built Docker images files as indicated in the **Check Success** column.
 If the build fails, check the console output for errors.
-The dependencies might have been unable to resolve.
-Address the issue and repeat [from step 3](/pipelinesetup.md#step-3).

 **Build with proxy**: If the Docker build system requires a proxy network, provide the proxy URL after the first argument.
 Here is an example to build the reference design Docker image with the proxy information: